 the Centre for development of voluntary work and many others

-A group of people concerned about the discrimination of the homeless founded a charity called Nochlezhka (Russian for ‘night shelter’).
+A group of people concerned about the plight of the homeless and people with no fixed abode founds a charity called Nochlezhka (Russian for ‘night shelter’).

 Homeless people underwent a rehabilitation programme at Nochlezhka’s shelter

 hot meals were given out over to 2945 homeless people in 2018

 people used Nochlezhka’s heated tents

 Head of moscow branch office of Nochlezhka

 Coordinator of the Night Bus and Heated Tents projects

 INN (Taxpayer’s Individual Number, OGRN, Charter, Minutes from the election of the chairperson, EGRUL